UAE: Filipina mom, who fled Gaza with 7 children, reunites with Palestinian husband

 “The kids now have a routine.
 My daughters are picked up by the school bus at 6am and they are home by 3pm,” Marlene shared, adding: “Even my youngest, who is 3, has started reading alphabets and counting numbers.”

-Marlene continued: “Yes, my children are now all safe but the scars of war are still there.
+Marlene continued: “Yes, my children are now all safe but the horrors of war still haunt them.
 They are still struggling to find peace."

 “Because we live near the Sharjah Airport, there were many times my seven-year old would anxiously run to me after hearing the sound of aeroplanes.
 ‘Are we being followed by Israeli fighter planes?’ – my son would ask me,” added Marlene, who earlier said: “Even the sound of the metallic electric fan brought my young son to tears as it sounded like attack drones.”